Configure Linters

 Trigger rules

 Some linters do not operate on individual files.
-Instead you must lint your entire repo at once.
-The way this is handled in trunk is to set up a trigger rule.
+Instead, you must lint your entire repo at once.
+The way this is handled in Trunk is to set up a trigger rule.
 Most linters will not require the use of a trigger rule.

 Trigger rules work on 3 principles: